 They will do everything possible to resolve the issue quickly, offering the least amount of money to the victim as possible.
+That's why it's important to avoid any initial settlement offers from insurance adjusters before speaking to an attorney first.
 To better understand what expenses could result from a long-term injury, here is an example:

 Example 1: Auto Accident Case